Alexandre Dumas: Death and legacy

 On 5 December 1870, Dumas died at the age of 68 of natural causes, possibly a heart attack.
-At his death in December 1870, Dumas was buried at his birthplace of Villers-Cotterêts in the department of Aisne.
+He was buried at his birthplace of Villers-Cotterêts in the department of Aisne.
 His death was overshadowed by the Franco-Prussian War.
 Changing literary fashions decreased his popularity.
-In the late twentieth century, scholars such as Reginald Hamel and Claude Schopp have caused a critical reappraisal and new appreciation of his art, as well as finding lost works.
+In the late 20th century, scholars such as Reginald Hamel and Claude Schopp have caused a critical reappraisal and new appreciation of his art, as well as finding lost works.

 In 1970, upon the centenary of his death, the Paris Métro named a station in his honour.
 His country home outside Paris, the Château de Monte-Cristo, has been restored and is open to the public as a museum.

 Researchers have continued to find Dumas works in archives, including the five-act play The Gold Thieves, found in 2002 by the scholar Réginald Hamel in the Bibliothèque Nationale de France.
 It was published in France in 2004 by Honoré-Champion.

 Frank Wild Reed (1874–1953), a New Zealand pharmacist who never visited France, amassed the greatest collection of books and manuscripts relating to Dumas outside France.
 The collection contains about 3,350 volumes, including some 2,000 sheets in Dumas's handwriting and dozens of French, Belgian and English first editions.
 The collection was donated to Auckland Libraries after his death.
 Reed wrote the most comprehensive bibliography of Dumas.

-In 2002, for the bicentenary of Dumas's birth, French President Jacques Chirac held a ceremony honouring the author by having his ashes re-interred at the mausoleum of the Panthéon of Paris, where many French luminaries were buried.
+In 2002, for the bicentenary of Dumas's birth, French President Jacques Chirac held a ceremony honouring the author by having his ashes re-interred at the mausoleum of the Panthéon, where many French luminaries were buried.
 When Chirac ordered the transfer to the mausoleum, villagers in Dumas's hometown of Villers-Cotterets were initially opposed, arguing that Dumas laid out in his memoirs that he wanted to be buried there.
 The village eventually bowed to the government's decision, and Dumas's body was exhumed from its cemetery and put into a new coffin in preparation for the transfer.
 The proceedings were televised: the new coffin was draped in a blue velvet cloth and carried on a caisson flanked by four mounted Republican Guards costumed as the four Musketeers.
 It was transported through Paris to the Panthéon.
 In his speech, Chirac said:

-With you, we were D'Artagnan, Monte Cristo, or Balsamo, riding along the roads of France, touring battlefields, visiting palaces and castles—with you, we dream.

 Chirac acknowledged the racism that had existed in France and said that the re-interment in the Pantheon had been a way of correcting that wrong, as Alexandre Dumas was enshrined alongside fellow great authors Victor Hugo and Émile Zola.
 Chirac noted that although France has produced many great writers, none has been so widely read as Dumas.
-His novels have been translated into nearly 100 languages.
-In addition, they have inspired more than 200 motion pictures.
+His novels have been translated into nearly 100 languages, and inspired more than 200 motion pictures.